Ritesh286/Elite-Techno-Groups-Internship-Works/README.md

 # Inventory-Management-systems
 This repository is having all the codes used for IMS project assigned by Elite Techno Groups

-# Files present in repository
+# Folders present in repository
 JSON based IMS.ipynb

 Product Record.json